vinilage/mck-om/README.md

 # MongoDB, OpsManager and Search locally with MCK

-Using MongoDB Controllers for Kubernetes (MCK) to deploy MongoDB and Ops Manager locally.
+Using MongoDB Controllers for Kubernetes (MCK) to deploy MongoDB, Ops Manager and Search locally.
-This is an opinionated tutorial aiming to simplify the deployment process.
+This is an opinionated tutorial aiming to PoC the main EA components locally.
 Feel free to clone this repo and to apply changes as you prefer.

 ## Prerequisities